nansencenter/openwind/README.md

 - SAR_image is a file readable by Nansat, containing NRCS in VV polarisation

 - winddir is a file readable by Nansat, containing wind direction (U10 and V10), or an integer indicating constant wind direction (0 from North, 90 from East etc)
-If winddirection is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.
+If winddir is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.

 # Python usage:
 ```